BlackteaGit/WaywardTerranFrontierModLoader/README.md

 **Legacy method:** (required by pre 0.9 game builds, required for WTFML builds v0.1/v0.2, will also work for any later WTFML builds and game versions )

 Place the contents of the .zip file in your game root directory.
-Run the executable titled `WTFModLoaderInjector.exe`.
+Run the executable titled `WTFModLoaderInjector.exe` , it will inject the loader code into `WTF.exe`.
 Run the game to have it generate the `Mods` folder for the Mod Loader.
 Place all mod directories/files into this folder.
 You will have to reinstall the loader by running `WTFModLoaderInjector.exe` with every new game patch if you want to continue using this loading method.